 It seems like a normal song against common-sensical bad things, right?
 It indirectly is against what's happening in Gaza (starvation... genocide.) and directly against many stuff, but is it just that?
 Nope.

 By the way, at my school, it's quite common for people outside of the norms to be judged, and there are people who are openly Nazi and no one cares.
 In every room, in every wall, there's a swastika to find.
-Once, I had a classmate who'd invite me to this birthday party and happily talk with me, now he cuts me off before I start to speak, even asking me to kill myself, just because I'm often cringe, on purpose, to defy what's normal.*(see bottom of the entry) The growth of this political party only comes to, directly or not, exarcerbate discrimination, specially when many or some of the party members are publicly discriminators.
+Maybe not on every wall, but on every chair or desk, hidden, or even in plain sight.
+There's a chair I recall that is full of swastikas.
+Anyways, once, I had a classmate who'd invite me to his birthday party and happily talk with me, now he cuts me off before I start to speak, even asking me to kill myself, just because I'm often cringe, on purpose, to defy what's normal.*(see bottom of the entry)The growth of this political party only comes to, directly or not, exacerbate the already existing discrimination, specially when many or some of the party members are publicly discriminators.

 For instance, one of the members currently in the parliament, Ricardo Lopes Reis, celebrated Odair Moniz's death.
 Odair Moreno Moniz was a Cape Verdean immigrant who, according to CNN Portugal, had a criminal record of drug trafficking and armed robbery, for which he had already served a prison sentence.
 He was shot in the early hours of morning, by the Portuguese police, after a night out partying.
 The police officer who shot Moniz had his gun license revoked.
 I see it as excessive personal defense.
 You can read about Moniz's killing and the outcoming riots here: https://en.wikipedia.org/wiki/Killing_of_Odair_Moniz.
 Anyways, celebrating a death of someone who died in an unjustifiable way doesn't sit quite right with me, even if Moniz was once a criminal.